 Students are required to do three rotations during the first year of study, one in the Fall and two in the Spring.
 These rotations introduce the student to the scientific thought and method.
 Students gain experience in research, attend research seminars, and practice their communication skills.
 Furthermore they become familiar with prospective research advisors for their thesis project.
-At the end of the first year, students choose a primary advisor and co-advisor (a Clinical Translational Investigator and a Basic Science Investigator appropriate to the research advisor any faculty member on the School of Medicine and Dentistry Interdisciplinary Graduate Program faculty of designated mentors with an appropriate research program and funding mechanism to support the student.
+At the end of the first year, students choose a primary advisor and co-advisor (a Clinical Translational Investigator and a Basic Science Investigator appropriate to the research area) and embark on a Ph.D. thesis research program.
+Students may choose as their primary research advisor any faculty member on the School of Medicine and Dentistry Interdisciplinary Graduate Program faculty of designated mentors with an appropriate research program and funding mechanism to support the student.